Thiggel/Monotonic-Early-Exit/blogpost.md

 ### Investigating Hidden States: Easy vs. Difficult Sequences

-To understand the properties of hidden states in a monotonic network and their relation to sequence difficulty, we conducted an experiment.
+To understand the properties of hidden states in a monotonic network and their relation to sequence difficulty, we conducted a second experiment.
 We used the CNN Daily Mail summarization dataset, selecting 2500 examples from the validation set.
 These sequences were fed into a T5 model in an autoregressive manner, recording the hidden states at each layer.
 This procedure generated 24 hidden states per sequence, given the T5 model has 24 layers.

 #### Experiment Details